yaronf/I-D/STAR/draft-ietf-acme-star.md

 : Domain Name Owner, the owner of a domain that needs to be delegated.

 NDC
-: Name Delegation Consumer, the entity to which the domain name is delegated for a limited time.
-This is often a CDN (in fact, readers may note the similarity of the two acronyms).
+: Name Delegation Client, the entity to which the domain name is delegated for a limited time.
+In the CDN use case of this solution, the Client is the CDN (in fact, readers may note the similarity of the two acronyms).

 CDN
 : Content Delivery Network, a widely distributed network